dejanbogdanovski/website-repos/README.md

 *This is a website project that has certain goal.*

-- George Washington
-- John Adams
-- Thomas Jefferson

 These are the basic things that you need to do
-    1.Download Docker from the [official website](https://www.docker.com) and after that install the docker.
+- Download Docker from the [official website](https://www.docker.com) and after that install the docker.
-    2.Download the docker-compose.yml file and code folder from this github repository.
+- Download the docker-compose.yml file and code folder from this github repository.

 ## How to setup:
 1.Create a folder and place the docker-compose.yml file in that folder.